mac4n6/APOLLO/README.md

 ## Output Options
 * csv - CSV
 * sql - SQLite Database
+* icsv - Individual CSV files for each SQL query

 ## Data Directory Pro Tip
 * ~~Extract databases as it will take forever (1hr+) to run on full disk dump, it works, but be patient.~~